Beggars of Life

+Beggars of Life is a 1928 American part-talkie sound film that was directed by William Wellman.
+Although the film featured sequences with audible dialogue, the majority of the film had a synchronized musical score with sound effects.
+The film was released on both sound-on-disc and sound-on-film formats.
+Currently circulating are mute prints from the sound-on-disc version.
+The majority of the sound discs (except for the first reel) are believed to be lost.

-Beggars of Life is an American film directed by William Wellman and starring Wallace Beery and Richard Arlen as hobos, and Louise Brooks as a young woman who dresses as a young man and flees the law.
+The film starred Wallace Beery and Richard Arlen as hobos, and Louise Brooks as a young woman who dresses as a young man and flees the law.
+The latter actress recounted her memories of working on the film in her essay, “On Location with Billy Wellman,” which is included in her 1982 book, Lulu in Hollywood.
 The film is regarded as Brooks's best American movie.

-The actress recounted her memories of working on the film in her essay, “On Location with Billy Wellman,” which is included in her 1982 book, Lulu in Hollywood.

-Beggars of Life was released as both a silent and sound film (the latter with added music, sound effects, and dialogue) in September 1928.
-The sound sequences, which included train noises and Beery singing a song, are now considered lost.
-This was Paramount's first feature with spoken dialogue and the first time Beery's voice was recorded for a film, although Beery's spoken dialogue was limited.
-Today, only the silent version of Beggars of Life is known to survive.